ofepbolivia/pxp/lib/PHPWord/docs/elements.rst

 Images
 ------

 To add an image, use the ``addImage`` method to sections, headers, footers, textruns, or table cells.

 .. code-block:: php

     $section->addImage($src, [$style]);

--  source String path to a local image or URL of a remote image
+- ``$src``.
+String path to a local image, URL of a remote image or the image data, as a string.
+Warning: Do not pass user-generated strings here, as that would allow an attacker to read arbitrary files or perform server-side request forgery by passing file paths or URLs instead of image data.
--  styles Array fo styles for the image.
-See below.
+- ``$style``.
+See :ref:`image-style`.

 Examples: